Ì

-Ì is used in the ISO 9:1995 system of Ukrainian transliteration as the Cyrillic letter І.
+Ì is used in the ISO 9:1995 system of Belarusian and Ukrainian transliteration as the Cyrillic letter І.

 In the Pinyin system of Chinese romanization ì is an i with a falling tone.

-This appears in Alcozauca Mixtec, Italian, Sardinian, Taos, Vietnamese, Welsh, Alsatian, Scottish Gaelic, Ojibwe, Venetan and also in the constructed language Na'vi to represent a close-mid front unrounded vowel.
+This appears in Alcozauca Mixtec, Italian, Sardinian, Lithuanian, Alsatian, Welsh, Ojibwe, Vietnamese, Scottish Gaelic and also in the constructed language Na'vi to represent a close front unrounded vowel.